Dress Code

 The Christian message is a call to a lifestyle that is different from the norm of society.
 Dress and grooming regulations, based on that call, are centered on cleanliness, neatness, modesty, good taste, and safety.
 Listed below are specific rules, which give definite statements for dress and grooming.
 These regulations are to be observed by all students at all times while at school or any school function (field trips, etc.) unless specific regulations, differing from those listed below, are given by the Vice Principal.
 The Deans reserve the right to request any student to change attire, to regulate against certain fashions, and to confiscate any objectionable items when they deem it necessary.
 Issues relating to dress or appearance of a student that are not specifically mentioned in this handbook, but are inconsistent with the school’s philosophy and expectations, may be deemed unacceptable at the discretion of the Principal.

-All students, faculty, staff and visitors on campus must abide by current masking policies set for by the health department, as well as any other mandates or orders specific to COVID-19.
+All students, faculty, staff and visitors on campus must abide by any policies set for by the health department, as well as any other mandates or orders specific to COVID-19 or other communicable diseases.

 Limited Items